Biloxi Blues (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 75% based on reviews from 28 critics, with an average rating of 6.5/10.
-On Metacritic, the film has a score of 61% based on reviews from 15 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the film has an approval rating of 76% based on reviews from 29 critics, with an average rating of 6.5/10.
+On Metacritic, the film has a score of 61% based on reviews from 15 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Vincent Canby of The New York Times called the film "a very classy movie, directed and toned up by Mike Nichols so there's not an ounce of fat in it.
 Mr. Nichols keeps the comedy small, precise and spare.
 Further, the humor is never flattened by the complex logistics of movie making, nor inflated to justify them".
 Rita Kempley of The Washington Post thought the film was "an endearing adaptation" and "overall Nichols, Simon and especially Broderick find fresh threads in the old fatigues" despite some "fallow spells and sugary interludes".

 Variety called it "an agreeable but hardly inspired film" and added: "Even with high-powered talents Mike Nichols and Matthew Broderick aboard, [the] World War II barracks comedy provokes just mild laughs and smiles rather than the guffaws Simon's work often elicits in the theater".

 Roger Ebert of the Chicago Sun-Times called the film "pale, shallow, unconvincing and predictable" and added, "nothing in this movie seems fresh, well-observed, deeply felt or even much thought about ...
 It's just a series of setups and camera moves and limp dialogue and stock characters who are dragged on to do their business".

+The Chicago Tribune commented: "'Biloxi Blues,' the second installment of Neil Simon's autobiographical trilogy, reaches the screen much more successfully than part one—the flat, exceedingly stagey 'Brighton Beach Memoirs.'
+The difference is due to a star...and a director...who have themselves successfully made the theater-to-film transition and understand something about the different emphases required....Simon, shrewd commercial writer that he is, understands the usefulness and simple oppositions...and he presents the drama chiefly in good/bad terms....The diary scene is the real centerpiece of 'Biloxi Blues,' and Nichols does something extraordinary with it, filming the entire long sequence in a single, unbroken take....Broderick, too, turns in some modest and graceful work.
+Its performance shows no signs of its theatrical origins....Christopher Walken...has a harder time of it, though it seems his fault less than Simon's....[his character] doesn't develop as much as he sputters along and eventually explodes.
+With 'Biloxi Blues' Simon has considerably expanded his range as a writer, but a figure on the scale of Sgt.
+Toomey still seems just beyond his reach."